 The debris turns hard, forming tonsil stones.
-Sometimes called tonsil calculi or tonsilloliths, tonsil stones can irritate the tonsils and the throat.
+Sometimes called tonsil calculi or tonsilloliths, tonsil stones can sometimes irritate the tonsils and the throat.

 The tonsils are two small mounds of tissue that lie at the back of the throat, one on either side.

 They help fight infections that enter through the mouth.
 They trap bacteria, viruses, and other foreign invaders and then "teach" the immune system how to fight these germs.

 A tonsil stone can resemble a small rock: Image credit tonsilolith

 Tonsil stones develop when bacteria and other debris get trapped in tiny crevices on the tonsils.

 Because tonsillectomies are less common now than they once were, more people have tonsils and therefore more people are vulnerable to tonsil stones.

 Removing tonsils to prevent tonsillitis used to be a very common procedure.